Metrology and multipartite entanglement in measurement-induced phase transition

-\textit{Conclusion---} We have studied the impact of the MIPT on the QFI of a one-dimensional Ising chain subjected to a transverse magnetic field in the no-click regime.
+We have studied the impact of the MIPT on the QFI of a one-dimensional Ising chain subjected to a transverse magnetic field in the no-click regime.
 We have explored two distinct metrological scenarios.
-In the first scenario, where we can relate the scaling of the QFI to the entanglement properties of the system, our analysis reveals a change in the scaling behaviour of the QFI accross the transition point, with a super-extensive (sub-extensive) scaling law for values of the measuring rate $\gamma$ below (above) its critical value $\gamma_c=\sqrt{h-1}$.
+In the first scenario, where we can relate the scaling of the QFI to the entanglement properties of the system, our analysis reveals a change in the scaling behavior of the QFI across the transition point.
+We observe a super-extensive (sub-extensive) scaling law for values of the measuring rate $\gamma$ below (above) its critical value $\gamma_c=4\sqrt{1-h^2}$.
 This is revealed by the presence of multi-partite entanglement for $\gamma<\gamma_c$, not signalled for $\gamma>\gamma_c$.
-This behaviour is consistent with the entanglement phase transition observed through the entanglement entropy \cite{Biella2021, Turkeshi2021, Turkeshi2023}.
-The QFI, however, provides a new insight into the multipartite nature of the entaglement associated with the two phases, demostrating its usefulness as a resource for quantum metrology. \\ In the second one, we considered a sensing protocol in which the parameter to be estimated is encoded in the effective Hamiltonian.
-In this protocol, we show that the MIPT can be revealed through the divergent behaviour of the QFI with respect to the measuring rate.
-This non-trivial finding parallels the analogous non-analyticity of the QFI accross standard QPTs, when the QFI is evaluated with respect to the parameter driving the transition \cite{Frerot2018}.
-Our findings provide new insights into the behavior of quantum systems subjected to MIPT and highlight the potential use of MIPT for quantum technological purposes.\\ Future research should explore the impact of the MIPT on the QFI of other types of quantum systems and investigate the role of measurement in other physical quantities.
-These efforts will contribute to the development of quantum computing and metrology, and provide a deeper understanding of the behavior of quantum systems under measurement.\\ During the preparation of this manuscript the authors became aware of the related work~\cite{Paviglianiti2023}, which analyses multipartite entanglement across MIPT.
+This behavior is consistent with the entanglement phase transition observed through the entanglement entropy \cite{Biella2021, Turkeshi2021, Turkeshi2023}.
+The QFI, however, provides a new insight into the multipartite nature of the entanglement associated with the two phases, demostrating its usefulness as a resource for quantum metrology.\\ In the second one, we considered a sensing protocol in which the parameter to be estimated is encoded in the effective Hamiltonian.
+In this protocol, we show that the MIPT can be revealed through the divergent behavior of the QFI with respect to the measuring rate.
+This non-trivial finding parallels the analogous singular behavior of the classical and quantum Fisher information across equilibrium phase transitions, when the parameter estimated is that driving the transition \cite{Frerot2018}.
+Our findings provide new insights into the behavior of quantum systems subjected to MIPT, and open up the possibility of extending this approach to a general class of phase transitions in non-equilibrium physics, with competition between closed, open and measurement-induced dynamics. \\ During the preparation of this manuscript the authors became aware of the related work~\cite{Paviglianiti2023}, which analyses multipartite entanglement across MIPT.

 \textit{Acknowledgments---} This work was supported by Italian Ministry of University and Research (MUR).
 A.C. acknowledges financial support from Italian project PRIN $2022$-PNRR P$202253$RLY “Harnessing topological phases for quantum technologies.